 Save Past Incomplete

 When clicking 'Save', any completely empty service job tickets in your job history that have gone past their due date will automatically be removed, because you can no longer physically do this service 'In the past'.
 If you prefer to preserve these visits, toggling this switch will prevent them from being deleted upon saving the details.
-This toggle will not remember its state, I.E. it will default back to 'Off' when re-visiting the Contract Manager dialogue.

 Include First Service